Prasanna004/noncanonical-nglyco-pipeline/README.md

 If you use this repository, please cite the associated manuscript:

 > Garapati K., Selvam P.K., Ghose V., *et al.*
-> **Expanding the N-glycoproteome: Identification of novel non-canonical N-glycosylation sites in existing datasets using a bioinformatics approach.**
+> **Expanding the N-glycoproteome: Identification of non-canonical N-glycosylation sites in existing datasets using a bioinformatics approach.**
 > *Clinical Proteomics*.
 Under review.

 ---